 Neither of us has ever gotten any illnesses from mosquitos (that we know of).
 However, we do know a few people who have gotten Dengue.
 It is not a common thing, but it has happened to people we know.

-The few people we know of were all fine, but one did end up in the hospital for a while.
+The few people we know of were all fine, but one did end up in the hospital.
 It’s definitely not a fun illness!

 With proper precautions, you can definitely lower your chances of contracting a mosquito-borne illness here, but it is hard to eliminate all risk.
 At a point, you just have to cross your fingers and hope you will be OK.